Gem Buyers Beware: Get Rich Quick Scams

 There are several different ways these scammers go about taking consumers’ money.
 Here are four of the most common get rich quick scams.

 If the buyer hesitates, the real pressure starts: “Most people lose opportunities because they are afraid.
-Are YOU afraid of making $50,000 or even $100,000?”
-By now, the vast majority of prospects have tuned out − but some people can’t resist a “bargain” and send them a check.
+Are YOU afraid of making £50,000 or even £100,000?”
+By now, the vast majority of prospects have tuned out − but some people can’t resist a “bargain” and send them a cheque.

-A typical example of this get rich quick scam: Some years ago the newspapers wrote about a physician who, after receiving several phone calls from such an operation, purchased two emeralds for $12,150.
-When the buyer had them appraised, their combined value totaled about $900.
-The company that sold him the emeralds raked in more than $35 million from other buyers before it closed down.
+A typical example of this get rich quick scam: Some years ago the newspapers wrote about a doctor who, after receiving several phone calls from such an operation, purchased two emeralds for $12,150 (£8,400).
+When the buyer had them appraised, their combined value totalled about $900 (£600).
+The company that sold him the emeralds raked in more than $35 million (£24 million) from other buyers before it closed down.

 Scammers usually try to delay consumer complaints by sending the gemstones in sealed containers with the warning that breaking the seal will invalidate any buy-back guarantee.

 One recent get rich quick scam involved a company that claimed to control amber “mines” in the Dominican Republic and Argentina and offered buyers shares with the profits to be paid in Bitcoin, the cyber currency.
-Investors who put up $10,000 were promised returns as high as 6,400%.
-The U.S. Securities and Exchange Commission (SEC), which shut the operation down in 2015, reported that after a few initial investors were paid, the remainder lost all of their funds.
-The SEC confirmed losses of $32 million, but estimated that the total could go as high as $100 million.
+Investors who put up $10,000 (£7,000) were promised returns as high as 6,400%.
+The U.S. The U.S. Securities and Exchange Commission (SEC), which shut the operation down in 2015, reported that after a few initial investors were paid, the remainder lost all of their funds.
+The SEC confirmed losses of $32 million (£22 million), but estimated that the total could be as much as $100 million (£69 million).

 Another type of diamond and gem investment scam targets individuals who fear hyper-inflation or cataclysmic financial and social collapse.
 Scam operators obtain names from sellers of other “survivalist” or “hard-asset” products and relentlessly target prospective buyers with the message that cash and stocks will become near worthless in the coming crash − but they can preserve their wealth by holding gemstones and diamonds.
 While the pitches are different, the operation and outcomes are usually the same.